01 Sep Dry Needling vs. Acupuncture by Dr. Sarah Crawford

 Treatment of Trigger Points

-Tp determine which was a better treatment option, comparison studies looked at long term outcomes of analgesic (pain medication) and steroids (anti-inflammatories) utilizing a control group (saline solution).
+To determine which treatment option is better, comparison studies looked at long term outcomes of analgesic (pain medication) and steroids (anti-inflammatories) utilizing a control group (saline solution).

 Upon follow up at six and twelve months the subjects who were injected with saline had the better outcomes.